3.5: Documenting Sources in APA Style

 As mentioned above, a documentation system comes in two parts, the first of which briefly notes a few details about the source (author, year, and location) in parentheses immediately after you use the source, and this citation points the reader to more reference details (title and publication information) in a full bibliographical entry at the end of your document.
 Let’s now focus on these in-text citations (“in-text” because the citation is placed at the point of use in your sentence rather than footnoted or referenced at the end) in the different documentation styles—APA, MLA, and IEEE—used by different disciplines across the college.

-The American Psychological Association’s documentation style is preferred by the social sciences and general disciplines such as business because it strips the essential elements of a citation down to a few pieces of information that briefly identify the source and cue the reader to further details in the References list at the back.
+The American Psychological Association’s (APA) documentation style is preferred by the health sciences, social sciences and general disciplines such as business because it strips the essential elements of a citation down to a few pieces of information that briefly identify the source and cue the reader to further details in the References list at the back.
 The basic structure of the parenthetical in-text citation is as follows:

 - Signal phrase, direct or indirect quotation (Smith, 2018, p.
 66).

-Its placement tells the reader that everything between the signal phrase and citation is either or direct or indirect quotation of the source, and everything after (until the next signal phrase) is your own writing and ideas.
+Its placement tells the reader that everything between the signal phrase and citation is either direct or indirect quotation of the source, and everything after (until the next signal phrase) is your own writing and ideas.
 As you can see above, the three pieces of information in the citation are author, year, and location.
 Follow the conventions for each discussed below: